zhouyou-gu/mega-constellation-demo/README.md

-# Mega-Constellation Simulation
+# Mega-Constellation Simulator: A 3D Starlink LISL Visualizer.

 A 3D visualization of Starlink satellites with Earth rotation, built with Skyfield + SGP4 for orbit propagation and Vispy for rendering.
+The project is also a data‑oriented simulator: the core LISL pipeline is organized as batch numerical kernels over arrays to support large‑scale constellation analysis.

-This repository is intended as a research-grade visualization and prototyping tool for inter-satellite link (LISL) concepts and mega‑constellation behavior.
+This repository is intended as a research‑grade visualization and prototyping tool for inter‑satellite link (LISL) concepts and mega‑constellation behavior.

 **Author:** Zhouyou Gu, research fellow at Singapore University of Technology and Design (SUTD), supervised by Prof. Jihong Park.